POSTECH-CVLab/PyTorch-StudioGAN/README.md

 - torchvision >= 0.7.0
 - tensorboard
 - 5.4.0 <= gcc <= 7.4.0 (Recommended for proper use of [adaptive discriminator augmentation module](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN/tree/master/src/utils/ada_op))
+- torchlars (need to use LARS optimizer, can install by typing "pip install torchlars" in the command line)

 You can install the recommended environment as follows: